deeleman/learning-angular2/chapter_01/README.md

-# Chapter 1: Creating our first component in Angular 2
+# 1: Creating our first component in Angular 2

 **Warning:** Our *Angular 2 Essentials* book, encompassing the code examples available here, is still in Alpha state and therefore the samples provided herein may be subject to change without prior notice.

 ## Description